TomWindels/tesserakt/testing/bench/sparql/README.md

   Benchmark the performance when evaluating a specific query over a fixed dataset

 Options:
-  -o, --output=<value>  The output filepath to use --url=<value>         Provide a SPARQL endpoint URL to use (multiple supported) -i, --input=<text>    Select the input filepath(s) to use (has to be a valid Turtle/TriG file); not providing any results in a
+  -o, --output=<value>    The output filepath to use --url=<value>           Provide a SPARQL endpoint URL to use (multiple supported) --warmup-query=<value>  The warmup query to evaluate.
+This query is executed before the first evaluation of the
-                        single data test per evaluation, without manipulating the data itself -q, --query=<value>   Query to evaluate
+                          to-be-evaluated query during the warmup phase.
+Multiple supported --warmup-runs=<int>     The number of executions of all warmup queries before evaluation -i, --input=<text>      Select the input filepath(s) to use (has to be a valid Turtle/TriG file); not providing any results in a single data test per evaluation, without manipulating the data itself -q, --query=<value>     Query to evaluate
   -h, --help              Show this message and exit
 ```

 The combination of `-u`/`--url` and no input data (no `-i`/`--input` argument) will result in the tool evaluating the